 College of Social Sciences and Humanities Dean Uta Poiger announced the winners of the first-ever CSSH Outstanding Teaching Awards at the college’s annual Faculty Celebration on Thursday, April 2. ..

 Massachusetts Institute of Technology

-William Dickens is Distinguished Professor of Economics and Social Policy and the chair of the Department of Economics at Northeastern University, Boston.
-He is currently co-director of a major international research project on wage rigidity, a collaborative effort involving The Brookings Institution, the New York Federal Reserve Bank, the European Central Bank, and economists from 13 country teams.
-Prior to his appointment at Northeastern in 2008, Professor Dickens was Thomas Schelling Visiting Professor in the School of Public Policy at the University of Maryland.
-He is also a non-resident senior fellow in the Economics Studies Program at The Brookings Institution (where he was in residence from 1994 to 2007).
-In 2008-09, he was a visiting scholar at the Russell Sage Foundation where he pursued writing and research as part of an interdisciplinary group studying the malleability of cognitive ability.
-Professor Dickens was formerly a senior economist for the President’s Council of Economic Advisers, a professor of economics at the University of California, Berkeley, visiting assistant professor at the Sloan School of Management, M.I.T., and a consultant for The World Bank.
+William Dickens is University Distinguished Professor and the chair of the Department of Economics at Northeastern University, Boston.
+He holds a joint appointment in the School of Public Policy and Urban Affairs.
+He is currently a non-resident senior fellow with The Brookings Institution and a visiting scholar with the Federal Reserve Bank of Boston.
+Professor Dickens’ main research area now is the cause of long-term unemployment and the its consequences for monetary policy.
+Previously Professor Dickens was the Thomas Schelling Visiting Professor in the School of Public Policy at the University of Maryland, a senior fellow in residence at The Brookings Institution, and in 2008-09, a visiting scholar at the Russell Sage Foundation where he pursued writing and research as part of an interdisciplinary group studying the malleability of cognitive ability. a senior economist for the President’s Council of Economic Advisers, a professor of economics at the University of California, Berkeley, a visiting assistant professor at the Sloan School of Management, M.I.T., and a consultant for The World Bank.
 He holds a BA in social studies from Bard College and a PhD in economics from M.I.T.